cdktf/cdktf-provider-snowflake/docs/provider.typescript.md

 - *Type:* number

-Support custom port values to snowflake go driver for use with privatelink.
+Specifies a custom port value used by the driver for privatelink connections.

 Can also be sourced from the `SNOWFLAKE_PORT` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.97.0/docs#port SnowflakeProvider#port}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#port SnowflakeProvider#port}

 ---